eschultze/phishstats-api-network/README.md

 ## phishstats-api-network

-## Visualize networks (pyvis) of phishing by querying the phishstats.info API
+## Visualize networks of phishing by querying phishstats.info API

 Changelog

-v0.1 - Initial release
+v0.1 - Initial release.

-v0.2 - Shodan integration
+v0.2 - Shodan integration.

-v0.3 - Technologies used to build the website/phishing
+v0.3 - Technologies used to build the website/phishing.

-This code was built using python 2.7 and then changed to python 3.
-The only difference is the way prints are made, everything else works fine on both versions.

-## Main purpose is to query phishstats.info API and create a graph network where nodes are: URL, website title, hostname, domain, IP, country, ASN (autonomous system number) and ISP.
-A maximum of the last 100 results are returned and used to create the network.
+v0.4 - Enhanced error handling, added dynamic timeout management and support for optional input parameters.

+## Overview

+The **PhishStats API Network** tool allows users to visualize phishing networks by querying the [phishstats.info](https://phishstats.info) API.
+It generates an interactive graph network using the `pyvis` library, where nodes represent key elements like URLs, website titles, hostnames, domains, IP addresses, countries, Autonomous System Numbers (ASNs), and Internet Service Providers (ISPs).
+The tool processes up to the last 100 phishing incidents to build these networks.

-**PS:** the output file is a .html to be opened in a browser.
-If you run this tool on a server you won't be able to see the graph network.
+**Please note**: The generated output is an HTML file designed to be viewed in a browser.
+If you run this tool on a headless server, you might not be able to view the network graph directly.

 Download `git clone https://github.com/eschultze/phishstats-api-network`